Analyticity of the Lyapunov exponents of random products of matrices: Preliminaries

 \subsection{Markov operators and convolution of measures}

 Next, we present the definition of the convolution of measures in a more general setting for measures on groups.

-\begin{definition} Let $G$ be a group that acts on a set $S$.
+\begin{definition} Let $G$ be a topological group that acts on a Polish space $S$.
 Let $\mu$ be a measure in $G$ and $\nu$ be a measure in $S$.
 Then we define the convolution of $\mu$ and $\nu$ as the measure $\mu*\nu$ on $S$ such that for every measurable set $E \subset S$.
 By standard arguments of measure theory, in the same context,